canonical/vanilla-framework/templates/docs/patterns/grid/index.md

   <div class="p-notification__content">
     <h5 class="p-notification__title">Nesting</h5>
     <p class="p-notification__message">
-      These common patterns are meant for top level rows only and are <b>not intended to be nested</b>.
+      These common patterns are meant for top level rows only and are <strong>not intended to be nested</strong>.
 You should not nest <code>row--50-50</code> inside another column.
       For nested rows, use the standard <code>.row</code> class, as described in <a href="#nested-columns">section about nested columns</a>later on this page.</p>
   </div>
 </div>